- 45 CFR 1355.34 Public Welfare-Criteria for determining substantial conformity

 - Ensures that the web tracker ID is entered in TWIST on the 115 to allow the reporting source to follow-up regarding whether the report was accepted;

 - Ensures that all reports received from the site are screened according to the same criteria as all other reports;

-- When a web based report is received involving a DCBS or PCP foster/adoptive home, crisis stabilization unit, family registered child care home, licensed child care facility, registered or family child care provider, school employee, supports for community living (SCL), community mental health and mental retardation center (CMHC), psychiatric residential treatment facility (PRTF), psychiatric hospital or day treatment facility it will be routed to the county where the victim resides and the centralized intake SSW will forward it to the county in which the facility is located.
+- Assigns a report received involving a DCBS or PCP foster/adoptive home, crisis stabilization unit, family registered child care home, licensed child care facility, registered or family child care provider, school employee, supports for community living (SCL), community mental health (CMHC), psychiatric residential treatment facility (PRTF), psychiatric hospital, or day treatment facility to the county where the foster home, facility, or school is located victim resides and forwards it to the FSOS and SSW (for information purposes) in the county where the case of origin is assigned; and in which the facility is located; and

-- The centralized intake SSW assigns all other reports to the county where the victim resides.
+- Assigns all other reports to the county where the victim resides.